Food and Journeys®

 • Place a medium to a large pan over medium-high heat, then pour oil.

-• Once the oil is ready, add garlic and onion and cook until it softens.
+• Once the oil is ready, add garlic and onion and cook until they soften.

 • Add celery and bouillon cube, and sauté for a couple of minutes.